shinjukunian/SimpleFurigana/README.md

 Known Issues
 ============
 - layouting text with Ruby characters is slow
-- CTFrameSetter, especially CTFramesetterSuggestFrameSizeWithConstraints occasionally crashes when laying out 'rubyfied' text - I believe this is due to some problems with the layout geometry.
+~~- CTFrameSetter, especially CTFramesetterSuggestFrameSizeWithConstraints occasionally crashes when laying out 'rubyfied' text.
+I believe this is due to some problems with the layout geometry. ~~ This issue has been fixed in iOS8.2.

 Acknowledgements
 ================